Products, Services, and Data

 - A summary report of benefits and costs of potential future transportation projects in relation to all Communities in Motion elements

 Progress to date:

-COMPASS has contracted with the Economic Development Research Group (EDRG) to develop a performance measure framework for localized and customized decision-support.
+COMPASS contracted with the Economic Development Research Group (EDRG) to develop a performance measure framework for localized and customized decision-support.
 The framework was finalized in January 2017.
 The final report and user guide can be found here.

 Learn more about Communities in Motion performance measures:

 - COMPASS Performance Dashboard

 - Communities in Motion 2040 Performance Measures and Targets